Albert Vërria

 Albert Vërria (Fier, 3 September 1936 – Vlorë, 17 August 2015) was an Albanian actor.
 He was a Merited Artist of Albania.

+Vërria was of ethnic Aromanian origin.
 He completed his primary and secondary school in his hometown.
 In 1963 he completed the high school for actor "Alexander Moisiu" in Tirana.
 He worked as a professional actor at the "Petro Marko Theater" in Vlorë.
 During this period he played over 90 roles in theatre pieces and over 40 roles in films.

 He has been honoured with many awards and medals at national festivals.